 In 1999, two professors at Cornell University conducted a series of experiments and published their findings in the Journal of Personality and Social Psychology.
 What they uncovered is a cognitive bias where unskilled people suffer from the illusion of having superior skills and knowledge.

 I have seen this first-hand in my Firefighter Safety: Mistakes & Best Practices class where I’ll ask a young firefighter (typically with less than 2 years experience) how comfortable they would be commanding a fire incident if they found themselves being the most senior person on the scene.
 Remarkably, I have had participants rate themselves as highly competent and highly confident.
 Then, I’ll ask them if they’ve ever commanded a structure fire before.
-Almost every one of them have not.
+Almost every one of them has not.
 I’ll ask if they’ve been trained in incident command.
 Most will acknowledge they have (often as an Internet-based training program).
 Remember, this person I am quizzing is the SENIOR member of the department on the scene.
 Clearly, these individuals are suffering from the “illusion of superiority” that David Dunning and Justin Kruger identified in their research.

 The findings of the research revealed that incompetent people often: